h8d13/DOCKER-KASM-Review/README.md

 Downloaded Kasm put in on my desktop extract.
 Then simply in terminal same directory > `./install.sh`

 Note: It might throw errors if you haven't installed all the necessary stuff, follow their instructions.

-Now we can naviguate to `https://localhost:443` Where we will find a security warning (self-signed) go to Advanced > Proceed.

 At the end of the install script you will get credentials, make sure to save them somewhere safe.
+Now we can naviguate to `https://localhost:443` Where we will find a security warning (self-signed) go to ```Advanced > Proceed.```

 Once you're in you can also use the Access Management to change these or create new users.

 You can chose a workspace which will trigger Kasm update and download of said workspace.